FinweLtd/doc-livesync-all/docs/tutorials/oculus_go_preparing.md

     If you have multiple control devices (tablets), you can configure a separate channel for each by repeating the steps 1-3.
 This way you can easily choose which channel number to join ie. whose presentation to follow.

 !!! example
     Joan's marketing team is participating in a trade show.
-Their company is launching a new product, and Joan's team is using a 360-degree video to showcase it at their booth.
+Their company is launching a new product.
+Joan's team is using a 360-degree video to showcase it at their booth.
 They are controlling six Oculus Go headsets with LiveSYNC.
-To minimize the waiting time they run two groups of three headsets in parallel and control the groups with two iPads.
-Whenever one of the representatives needs a break, they want to temporarily connect all six headsets to one iPad.
+To reduce waiting time, they run two groups of three headsets in parallel.
+The groups are controlled with two iPads.
+When one of the representatives needs a break, they will temporarily connect all headsets to one iPad.
 Their iPads are using channels 2054 and 5039.
 Joan configures both channels to all six headsets.
 Now they can quickly swap a headset from one iPad to the other.

 !!! note
     Bluetooth connections are local and hence a channel number is reserved from a control device's own pool.
 Thus, you can reuse a configured channel as many times as you want.